salvaba94/AutoTor/README.md

 <p align="right"><a href="#top">Back to top</a></p>

 #### Usage
-Once one has implemented the request method in the derived class, it can be used withing a ```with``` statement.
+Once one has implemented the request method in the derived class, it can be used within a ```with``` statement.
 Any opened resources will be automatically cleared upon exiting the statement.

 ```python
 # Use request within a with statement